marky224/Active-Directory-Domain-Controller-Provisioning/README.md

 ## Sample Dataset for Testing

-The `ADLabDataset` folder contains a sample Active Directory dataset from [Active Directory Pro](https://activedirectorypro.com/downloads/ActiveDirectory_Lab_Scripts.zip), including 3,000 users, 20 groups, and 21 organizational units (OUs).
+The `ad-sample-dataset` folder contains a sample Active Directory dataset from [Active Directory Pro](https://activedirectorypro.com/downloads/ActiveDirectory_Lab_Scripts.zip), including 3,000 users, 20 groups, and 21 organizational units (OUs).
 This dataset simulates a corporate IT environment, enabling:
 - Testing of DC provisioning scripts with realistic data.
 - Automation practice for bulk user imports, group management, and OU structuring.
 - Validation of group policies and security settings in a large-scale AD setup.

-See `ADLabDataset/README.md` for usage instructions and integration details.
+See `ad-sample-dataset/README.md` for usage instructions and integration details.

 ## Domain Join Automation